samhains/samhains.github.io/_projects/public-records-paradise-world.md

 An hour long expedition of a lone tourist in a digital landscape constructed using video game software, and a live improvised set recorded using synthesisers and field recordings.

-Music by [Sean La Brooy](https://albrechtlabrooy.bandcamp.com/.
+Music by [Sean La'Brooy](https://albrechtlabrooy.bandcamp.com/).
 Premiered live on [Public Records TV](http://publicrecords.tv) in July 2020.

 ![](/assets/public/1.jpg)